Our Trustees and Patrons

 Registrar, University of Warwick

-As Registrar at the University of Warwick, Rachel is responsible for the professional services of the University.
-Rachel joined Warwick after a long career in the Civil Service, the last 8 years of which were as a Director General in the Department of Business, Innovation and Skills where she covered legal, corporate services and policy (skills, regulation, large and small businesses, local growth).
+Rachel Sandby-Thomas CB has been Registrar at the University of Warwick since September 2016.
+Broadly speaking, this means she is responsible for the professional services of the University.
+Prior to that, she spent 23 years in Central Government, the last 8 of which were as a Director General in the Department of Business, Innovation and Skills where she covered legal, corporate services and policy (skills, regulation, large and small businesses, local growth).
 She joined the Civil Service as a lawyer from Linklaters.

-She is a Companion of the Order of the Bath, was named in the 2016 FTSE 100 “Women to Watch” and The Times 100 “Most Influential Lawyers”, 2012.
+She was made a Companion of the Order of the Bath in 2012, was named in the 2016 FTSE 100 "Women to Watch" and the Times 100 "Most Influential Lawyers", 2012.
+She is Companion at the CMI and an RSA Fellow.

 A portrait of Andrew Miles